ECP-WarpX/WarpX/Docs/source/visualization/openpmdviewer.rst

 ::

-    conda install -c conda-forge openpmd-viewer
+    conda install -c conda-forge openpmd-viewer openpmd-api

 ::

-    pip install openPMD-viewer
+    pip install openPMD-viewer openPMD-api

 Usage
 -----

-openPMD-viewer can be used either in simple Python scripts, or in a Jupyter notebook.
+openPMD-viewer can be used either in simple Python scripts or in [Jupyter](https://jupyter.org).
-For interactive plots in Jupyter notebook, add this "cell magic" to the first line of your notebook:
+For interactive plots in Jupyter notebook, add this ["cell magic"](https://ipython.readthedocs.io/en/stable/interactive/magics.html) to the first line of your notebook:

 ::